ThePianoDentist/dotaHighlightHelper/README.md

 **Notes:**
 - https://github.com/ThePianoDentist/simpleDotaMatchIDtoReplayUrlAPI is the server for getting replay urls
-- Many thanks to clarity, datdota and opendota who material this relies on; and/or directly uses
+- Many thanks to clarity, datdota and opendota who material this relies on; and/or directly uses....and valve obviously.
+- You can extend project yourself with your own search classes in the python, following the examples